tinotenda0/tinotenda0/README.md

 # Hi there, I'm Tino 👋

 I'm an aspiring developer with growing expertise and interest in **Python**, **web design**, and **full-stack development**.
-I love creating solutions that make a difference and crafting user-focused designs that solve real-world problems, you can check out my portfolio to see what I've worked on.
+I love creating solutions that make a difference and crafting user-focused designs that solve real-world problems.

 ---